Real-time Estimators for Scattering Observables: A full account of finite volume errors for quantum simulation

-An alternative method, proposed in~\cite{Briceno:2020rar, Briceno:2021aiw, Briceno:2023xcm, Carrillo:2024chu}, provides a universal approach for obtaining any scattering amplitude from time-ordered correlators that could be evaluated from quantum computers.
+An alternative method, proposed in~\cite{Briceno:2020rar, Briceno:2021aiw, Briceno:2023xcm, Carrillo:2024chu}, provides a universal approach for obtaining any scattering amplitude.
+Its input are time-ordered correlators that could be evaluated from quantum computers.
 We will call this proposal the Real-time Estimators for Scattering Observables (RESOs) approach.
-It is depicted on \cref{fig:wavefunction_v_reso}(b).
 The starting point in this formulation is the construction of a scattering amplitude $\mathcal{T}$ in terms of real-time correlators as

-where the dependence on the external momenta is obviated and the initial/final states $\ket{P_{i/f}}$ are either one-particle states or the vacuum in a $D=1+d$-dimensional spacetime volume $\mathcal{V}=T\times L^d$.
+where the initial/final states $\ket{P_{i/f}}$ are either one-particle states or the vacuum in a $D=1+d$-dimensional spacetime volume $\mathcal{V}=T\times L^d$.
 The operators $\mathcal{J}_n(x_n)$ are currents with momentum $q_n$ that can either serve as physical probes of a hadronic system or as interpolating operators to access multi-hadron scattering amplitudes using the Lehmann, Symanzik, and Zimmermann reduction formula.
+In \cref{fig:wavefunction_v_reso}(b), we give a qualitative depiction of one example of the matrix elements appearing in the integrand above.
+This example shows a plane wave state being struck by two local currents separated in time.

 These time-ordered correlation functions can be computed using existing quantum algorithms~\cite{PhysRevLett.113.020505,wang2025computingntimecorrelationfunctions}.
-This formulation crucially depends on two regularization ingredients: \begin{enumerate} \item The introduction of a small but non-zero parameter $\epsilon > 0$, which pushes the spectrum of the theory into the complex plane. \item The averaging over different external kinematics, also known as boost-averaging, which enhances the relativistic symmetry of the final result. \end{enumerate}
+This formulation crucially depends on two regularization ingredients: \begin{enumerate} \item The introduction of a small but non-zero parameter $\varepsilon > 0$, which pushes the spectrum of the theory into the complex plane. \item The averaging over different external kinematics, also known as boost-averaging, which enhances the relativistic symmetry of the final result. \end{enumerate}